 This post contains affiliate links.
 Affiliate links means that sometimes if you click through to a website and register or purchase something, I may get a commission from that sale at no extra cost to you.
 For more information click here.

-I love hosting parties and get togethers, and one thing that’s never missing from my shindigs is a centerpiece drink in my oh-so-trendy Mason jar drink dispenser.
-(Complete with chalkboard sign and everything-I kid you not).
-This last Thanksgiving, I wanted to make something very seasonal, both taste and color wise.
-So I created this Non Alcoholic Sangria Recipe which I’m sharing with you today!
+I love hosting parties and get-togethers, and one thing that’s never missing from my shindigs is a centerpiece drink in my oh-so-trendy Mason jar drink dispenser.
+This last Thanksgiving, I wanted to make something very seasonal, both taste and color-wise.
+So I created this Non-Alcoholic Sangria Recipe which I’m sharing with you today!

 I always like to make sure that all my guests’ food and drink preferences and tolerances are taken into account (that’s the clinical dietitian in me!).
 Especially when there are little ones around.
-This sangria recipe is not only alcohol free, but it has no added sugars as well, since I used 100% juice (also the dietitian in me!).
+This simple non-alcoholic sangria recipe is not only alcohol-free, but it has no added sugars as well since I used 100% juice (also the dietitian in me!).
 So anyone can enjoy it.
 I must say, it was a big hit with my guests, and my kids absolutely loved it.

 What is sangria?